peterzimon/docs-api/handlebars-themes/routing/channels.md

 sidebar: "handlebars"
 ---

-If you want something more flexible than tags, but less rigid than collections, then channels might be for you.
+If you want something more flexible than taxonomies, but less rigid than collections, then channels might be for you.

 A channel is a custom stream of paginated content matching a specific filter.
 This allows you to create subsets and supersets of content by combining or dividing existing posts into content hubs.